Alaska BRFSS Health Profiles: Geography

 Federally Defined Units:

 Alaska Public Health Regions are based broadly upon the Alaska Department of Labor and Workforce Development’s 6 Economic Regions (Anchorage and Mat-Su, Gulf Coast, Interior, Northern, Southeast, and Southwest), except that Matanuska-Susitna Borough is reported separately from the Municipality of Anchorage.
 For combined Anchorage and Mat-Su data, see the Metropolitan/Microplitan Statistical Areas.
 The 7 Public Health Regions represent an internal reporting standard for the Alaska Division of Public Health.

 - Alaska Metropolitan/Micropolitan Statistical Areas

-There are two metropolitan statistical areas (MSA) and three micropolitan statistical areas (μSAs) in Alaska.
+There are 2 metropolitan statistical areas (MSA) and 2 micropolitan statistical areas (μSAs) in Alaska.
 The Anchorage metropolitan statistical area is composed of the Municipality of Anchorage and the Matanuska-Susitna Borough.
-The Anchorage MSA is reported by its constituent parts.
-For data based upon the combined Anchorage MSA, see the Anchorage and Mat-Su region in the Alaska Public Health Regions.
-The Fairbanks MSA and the three μSAs are each composed of single boroughs.
+The Fairbanks MSA and the 2 μSAs are each composed of single boroughs.
 The boroughs and census areas outside of the metropolitan and micropolitan statistical areas are considered rural.
-The BRFSS health profiles are reported according to the seven areas.

 - Alaska Boroughs/Census Areas

-Boroughs/Census Areas are the 18 boroughs and 11 US Census Bureau-defined census areas.
-These two systems have been aggregated into 29 geographic units which correspond to post-2008 census area definitions.
+Boroughs/Census Areas are the 19 boroughs and 10 US Census Bureau-defined census areas.
+These two systems have been aggregated into 29 geographic units which correspond to 2015 census area definitions.